 Sign up to receive the latest stories and a chance to win a free national park pass for 2018!

-I support the State Lands Commission's ongoing work to update its Environmental Justice Policy to improve the protection and management of lands and resources in California.
-I urge the Commission to adopt and implement the updated EJ policy to promote a more sustainable and equitable future for disadvantaged communities across California.
+I support the Environmental Justice (EJ) and Social Equity policies under consideration for inclusion in the Bay Plan to improve the protection and management of San Francisco Bay.
+I urge the San Francisco Bay Conservation and Development Commission (BCDC) to amend the Bay Plan and implement the staff recommendation on Environmental Justice and Social Equity to promote a more sustainable and equitable future for disadvantaged communities across the nine Bay Area counties.

-Accountability.
+Responsible Shoreline Development.
 Environmental justice is defined as the fair treatment of people of all races, cultures, and incomes with respect to the enforcement of environmental laws.
-However, disadvantaged communities are often more heavily burdened with environmental stressors, such as pollution, and toxic emissions.
-The Commission will take responsibility for increasing benefits to marginalized communities and reducing disproportionately adverse impacts.
+However, disadvantaged communities are often more heavily burdened with environmental stressors resulting from discriminatory land use decisions.
+BCDC oversees development around the Bay Area shoreline and the EJ policies would require local governments to address disproportionate impacts on environmental justice communities.

-California welcomes your leadership in creating solutions for environmental justice communities.
+Bay Area residents welcome your leadership in creating environmentally just solutions for all communities.

 Thank you for your consideration.